python-boltons/cc-python/README.md

 cookiecutter repo.

 We must first create a new repository under the [org][5] organization using GitHub.
-These next few steps are needed to allow our new repository to talk to the outside world.
+These next few steps are then needed to allow our new repository to talk to the outside world.
 Namely, we need to:

 * Add the `PYPI_API_TOKEN` secret to our new repository so CI is able to publish to PyPI.
 We can accomplish this by going to the following link